Montclair–Boonton Line: Montclair State University to Little Falls

-Wayne-Route 23 and Mountain View
+Wayne Route 23 and Mountain View

 After crossing County Route 631 for yet a third time in Singac, the tracks cross over the Passaic River and enter Wayne, New Jersey.
 There, the tracks parallel Route 23 near Willowbrook Mall and through the interchange between Route 23, U.S. Route 46, and Interstate 80.
-After crossing under Interstate 80, the tracks parallel Route 23 and into Westbelt, where the tracks enter the second-newest station on the line, the Wayne-Route 23 Inter-modal Transit Center.
+After crossing under Interstate 80, the tracks parallel Route 23 and into Westbelt, where the tracks enter the second-newest station on the line, the Wayne Route 23 Transit Center.
 Wayne-Route 23 opened on January 12, 2008 with a single high platform and the nearby bus terminal.
-Wayne-Route 23 Transit Center also contains 1,000 parking spaces for use by travelers.
+Wayne Route 23 Transit Center also contains 1,000 parking spaces for use by travelers.

-After leaving Wayne-Route 23, the tracks continue to parallel Route 23 and enter downtown Wayne.
+After leaving Wayne Route 23, the tracks continue to parallel Route 23 and enter downtown Wayne.
 The tracks cross Fayette Avenue Park and parallel the Pequannock River into the U.S. Route 202 and Route 23 in the downtown portion.
 After paralleling Fayette Avenue, the tracks enter Mountain View station.
 Mountain View station has one low platform and serves as the station for downtown Wayne.
 The station building at Mountain View was built in 1910 as an Erie Type 4 station (according to the ICC reports), but by 1965 had been replaced by a simple Armco shelter.
 Mountain View was also the site of the New York & Greenwood Lake's extension to Pequannock, the New York Susquehanna & Western in Pompton Lakes, and eventually Wanaque, New Jersey.
 Today, Norfolk Southern Local H-02 uses it twice a week to reach the Totowa Industrial Spur.
-From this point, the Montclair-Boonton Line follows the alignment of the Delaware, Lackawanna and Western Railroad's Boonton Branch.
+From this point, the Montclair–Boonton Line follows the alignment of the Delaware, Lackawanna and Western Railroad's Boonton Branch.